Seal hunting

 In Greenland, hunting is done with a firearm (rifle or shotgun) and young are fully protected.
-This has caused some conflicts with other seal-hunting nations, as Greenland also was hit by the boycotts that often were aimed at seals (often young) killed by clubbing or similar methods, which have not been in use in Greenland.
+This has caused some conflicts with other seal-hunting nations, as Greenlanders sometimes boycotted the product of seals (often young) killed by clubbing or similar methods, which have not been in use in Greenland.
 It is illegal in Canada to hunt newborn harp seals (whitecoats) and young hooded seals (bluebacks).
 When the seal pups begin to molt their downy white fur at the age of 12–14 days, they are called "ragged-jacket" and can be commercially hunted.
 After molting, the seals are called "beaters", named for the way they beat the water with their flippers.
 The hunt remains highly controversial, attracting significant media coverage and protests each year.
 Images from past hunts have become iconic symbols for conservation, animal welfare, and animal rights advocates.
 In 2009, Russia banned the hunting of harp seals less than one year old.

-History
+Terminology

 The term seal is used to refer to a diverse group of animals.
-In science, they are grouped together in the Pinnipeds, which also includes the walrus, not popularly thought of as a seal, and not considered here.
-The two main families of seals are the Otariidae (the eared seals; includes sea lions, and fur seals), and Phocidae (the earless seals); animals in the family Phocidae are sometimes referred to as hair seals, and are much more adept in the water than the eared seals, though they have a more difficult time getting around on land.
+In science, they are grouped together in the pinnipeds, which also includes the walrus, not popularly thought of as a seal, and not considered here.
+The two main families of seals are the Otariidae (the eared seals; includes sea lions, and fur seals), and Phocidae (the earless seals); animals in the family Phocidae were sometimes referred to as hair seals, and are better adapted for a fully aquatic lifestyle than the eared seals, though they have a more difficult time getting around on land.

+Uses

 The fur seal yields a valuable fur; the hair seal has no fur, but oil can be obtained from its fat and leather from its hide.

 Seals have been used for their pelts, their flesh, and their fat, which was often used as lamp fuel, lubricants, cooking oil, a constituent of soap, the liquid base for red ochre paint, and for processing materials such as leather and jute.
+Pinseal was fashioned into handbags, and seal livers were an early source of insulin.
+Early commercial sealers discarded most of the flesh, but might save seal hearts and flippers for an evening meal.

+History